davisjam/davisjam.github.io/_pages/research.md

 - Software engineering for domain-specific languages
 - "[Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35)" &mdash; Software engineering and its intersection with AI + Machine Learning
-- Cybersecurity &mdash; e.g. Internet security, IoT security
+- Engineering for safety and security &mdash; in both cyber- and cyber-physical systems.

 ## About the Duality Lab